Clementine951/ALGOSUP_2022_Project_4_C/Documents/Functional.md

 #### Students :

 A student arrives at the train station.
 He needs to ride his electric scooter for 2 minutes.
 Once he’s arrived, he needs to open the door by using his magnetic card and then to put his scooter in a safe place.
 Then he needs to access the soft-skills room where he has a lesson today which takes approximately 10 seconds.
 For the morning break, he decides to firstly use the restrooms which are 20 seconds from the soft-skills room.
 After, he goes to the student lounge which is 15 seconds away to spend his break there.
 He needs to leave 30 seconds earlier to reach his room at the right time.
-For lunch time, he goes to the student lounge, which is still 30 seconds away, to eat and spend his break there.
+For lunchtime, he goes to the student lounge, which is still 30 seconds away, to eat and spend his break there.
 This repeats the same way during the afternoon.
 He then leaves the building at the end of the day without forgetting to take his electric scooter and goes back to the train station.

 A student arrives at the train station.
 He has to walk for five minutes to reach the school.
 Then he can reach his project room, which is the one between the stairs and the library.
 He needs 12 seconds to go to this room and he opens it with his magnetic card.
 During the break at 10:45 am, he wants to go smoking.
 He decides to go to the terrace which is 25 seconds away.
 Then he heads back to his project room to finish the morning.
 For the lunch break, he goes to a snack outside of the school and eats what he bought in the student lounge.
 He arrives in it in 35 seconds and spends his lunch break there.
 The afternoon, he has a lesson in the amphitheater which is 6 seconds away from the student lounge.
 For the afternoon break, he goes smoking at the terrace and he arrives there in 12 seconds.
 At the end of the break he goes back to the amphitheater.
 At the end of the lesson, he exits by the main entrance at 35 seconds and heads to the train station to go back home.